webhintio/hint/packages/rule-stylesheet-limits/README.md

 ## Why is this important?

-Internet Explorer versions prior to Internet Explorer 10 have limits on the number of CSS stylesheets, imports, and rules which are relatively small compared to modern browsers.
+Internet Explorer prior to version 10 have limits on the number of CSS stylesheets, imports, and rules which are relatively small compared to modern browsers.
 Once these limits are exceeded, additional stylesheets, imports, and rules are ignored.
-Much larger limits exist in more recent versions, but can also cause styles to be ignored if exceeded.
+Much larger limits exist in more recent versions that can also cause styles to be ignored if exceeded.
 For more details see [Stylesheet limits in Internet Explorer][stylesheet limits].

 ## What does the rule check?